 Python is a popular programming language that is used these days extensively.
-It never ceases to amaze its users when it comes to addressing data science tasks and obstacles.
+It never ceases to amaze its users when addressing data science tasks and obstacles.
 The majority of data scientists use Python programming daily.

 Also Read: What Is a Business Intelligence Analyst?